rschristopher/ischristtrue.com/src/who-is-christ.md

 For who are we to know God?

-## Revelation
+## Revealed Truth

-The very creator of the universe, of time and space, of reason itself, the source of all, can only be made knowable to us if God would condescend down to us in our sorrowful state.
+The very creator of the universe, of time and space, of reason itself, the source of all, can only be made knowable to us if that creator would condescend down to us -- to meet us, as it were, in our sorrowful state.
 In order to lift us up, He must come down to us.
 The story of Christ and His life is exactly that story.
 It is our story.
-From the fall of man to our redemption through the life and death of Christ.
+From the fall of man to our redemption through Christ.

-And in this story do we also learn the nature of ourselves and our purpose in life.
-For the God of all condescended down to us -- the Almighty, born in a manger.
-A child like any other -- for we are created in the image and likeness of God.
-God could not be contained in all the stars and all the galaxies in the universe, but was born as a mere human child in Bethlehem.
+And in this story we also learn the nature of ourselves and our purpose in life.
+For God condescended down to us -- the Almighty, born in a manger -- a child like any other.
+How is this possible?
+God could not be contained in all the stars and all the galaxies in the universe, but He was born as a mere human child in Bethlehem.
+The profundity of this is beyond words; for we are created in the image and likeness of God, and so too is our created purpose.

-The condescension by the Almighty is then followed by Christ's ascension, which reveals the terrifying truth of our created purpose.
+The condescension by the Almighty is followed by Christ's ascension, which reveals the terrifying truth of our created purpose.
 For man is now lifted up beyond the holy of holies.
 And we begin to understand what it means to be made in the image and likeness of God.
 Christ is our alpha and omega, our begining and end -- the power that completes our life in God.

 !!! quote "Hebrews 2:8-10"